Having trouble sleeping?

 Therapy for Sleep Disorders

 Some sleep disorders are attributed entirely to a medical condition, while many often have psychological roots.
 Many sleep disorders develop during a difficult transition in one’s life, or as the result of anxiety or depression.
-Psychotherapy can be instrumental in helping one work through a sleep disorder, regardless of the cause.
+Psychotherapy can be instrumental in helping you to work through a sleep disorder, regardless of the cause.

 There are many different types of psychotherapy that may be used to help treat sleep disorders.
 Many of these different styles of therapy focus on changing behaviours, setting and achieving goals, becoming more self-aware, learning relaxation skills, and empowering you to take control of your own situation.
 After establishing the root cause, our therapists can teach you various skills to change unwanted sleep patterns.